kxfeldhus/kxfeldhus.github.io/about.md

 ### More Information

-I am a polyglot developer.
-I enjoy working in many languages, but am most productive with Ruby and Python.
-I am comfortable with and without Rails and have developed many applications outside of the web stack.
+I am a polyglot developer most productive with Ruby and Python.
+I am comfortable with and without Rails and have also developed plenty of applications outside of the web stack.

 <br>

-I believe in applying established design patterns to form elegant solutions to complex problems, and lean towards decoupled, clean interfaces.
-I use TDD where it fits, like working under Agile, and am pragmatic about methods and technologies.
+I appreciate elegant solutions to complex problems through the use of software design patterns.
+Simple, clean, and decoupled user and application interfaces are my preference.
+TDD and Agile both play a regular role in my daily work.
+I am pragmatic about all methods and technologies and love learning new things.

 <br>